-60. Evaporation and actual evapotranspiration constitute the amount of evaporation and actual evapotranspiration that occurs in the territory of reference during the accounting period, excluding
+60. Evaporation and actual evapotranspiration constitute the amount of evaporation and actual evapotranspiration that occurs in the territory of reference during the accounting period, excluding amounts already recorded as abstracted from soil water.
+Evaporation refers to the amount of water evaporated from water bodies such as lakes and artificial reservoirs, where the latter may be particularly important for some countries to consider.

-25 The stock level of a river is measured as the volume of the active riverbed determined on the basis of the geographical profile of the riverbed and the water level.
+24 The stock level of a river is measured as the volume of the active riverbed determined on the basis of the geographical profile of the riverbed and the water level.
 This quantity is usually very small compared with the total stock of water resources and the annual flows of rivers.